Data Extraction Query Results

 A merge file is a subset of the data which was pulled from the database by your data extraction query.
 The data fields in this subset are defined by the merge field list.
 A merge file can be used as a data source in Microsoft Word and other mail-merge programs.
 The merge file can also be imported into spreadsheet and/or database programs such as Access and Excel.

 Choose Mergefile in CSV or Mergefile in HTML from the Create Mailing options, and select the Tagged or Untagged button to create a merge file in the selected format.
-(Select the Save Query Results checkbox if you wish to save the merge file in the format you chose.)
+(Select the Save Query Results checkbox to save the merge file in the format you chose.)
 The Merge Field List screen appears.

 You may select an existing field list, edit an existing field list, or create a new field list for your merge file.